-This programme is based on the originally validated 3-stage BA Honours in HRM degree attracting 180 credits and is being differentially validated to accommodate the inclusion of a credit-bearing work placement stage.
+This programme based on the originally validated 3-stage BA Honours in Marketing Practice degree attracting 180 credits, is being differentially validated to accommodate the inclusion of a credit-bearing work placement stage.
 The panel has evaluated the inclusion of additional programme learning outcomes to accommodate this stage.